Ada-Developers-Academy/core-unit-1/intro-to-object-oriented-programming/creating-instances.md

 ## Creating Instances

-Instances are concrete manifestations of classes.
+An instance is a concrete example of a class.
+Each instance has its own state, stored in its attributes.

 The following expression creates an instance of a class:

 ```python
 ExampleClassName()